 11 Course Learning Outcomes 1 A critical understanding of theoretical and model-based analytical methods.
-2 An appreciation of contemporary schools of thought, and of the differing methods of analysis that have been and are used by business economists.
-3 An ability to apply economic reasoning to business topics.
-4 An ability to relate differences in economic policy recommendations to differences in the theoretical and empirical features of the economic analysis that underlie such recommendations.
-5 An ability to discuss, analyse and evaluate government policy and to assess the performance of UK businesses in relation to those of other economies in the global economy.
+2 An appreciation of contemporary and historical schools of economic thought, and of the differing methods of analysis that have been, and are, used by economists.
+3 An ability to apply economic reasoning to applied topics.
+4 An ability to relate differences in economic policy recommendations to differences in the theoretical and empirical features of economic analysis that underlie such recommendations.
+5 An ability to discuss, analyse and evaluate government policy and to assess the performance of the UK, other national economies, and of the global economy.
 6 An understanding of verbal, graphical, mathematical and econometric representation of economic ideas and analysis, including the relationship between them.
-7 Appropriate techniques to enable manipulation, treatment and interpretation of the relevant quantitative and qualitative business data.
+7 Appropriate techniques to enable manipulation, treatment and interpretation of the relevant quantitative and qualitative data.
 8 An ability to articulate, communicate and present economic arguments to both specialist and non-specialist audiences.